david1792x/pan-dulce/markdown/extracting_image_dataset.md

 # **Extracting dataset using Bing Image Search API**

-In any data science project, the most important part is to obtain the data.
-To do this, we will use the Bing search engine to look for images of pan dulce.
-Bing is a search engine owned by Microsoft and launched in 2009.
-It has become a popular option as of lately for its implementation of AI models and ease of use.
+In any **data science** project, the most important part is to obtain the **data**.
+To do this, we will use the **Bing** search engine to look for images of pan dulce.
+Bing is a search engine owned by **Microsoft** and launched in 2009.
+It has become a popular option as of lately for its implementation of **AI models** and ease of use.
 Here is an example of the search results of pan dulce in Bing.

 <div align = 'center'>